Late afterglows of GW/GRB 170817A: Late afterglow of GW/GRB 170817A

 Before discussing how we have estimated initial conditions for the simulation of late afterglows of GRB 170817A we should remind that in the phenomenological model of~\citep{hourigrb,hourigrbmag} the jet is cylindrical and as long as the line of sight of the observer pass through it and its Lorentz factor is sufficiently high such that $\sin \theta_j > 1/\gamma'$, the effect of oblique view is negligible\footnote{For external shocks $\Gamma=1$.
-Thus, relative Lorentz factor of shells is equal to Lorentz factor of the jet $\Gamma_j$ with respect to a far observer at the same redshift as the source.}.
+Thus, relative Lorentz factor of shells $\gamma'$ is equal to Lorentz factor of the jet $\Gamma_j$ with respect to a far observer at the same redshift as the source.}.
 Additionally, it is proved that for $\Gamma_j \gg 1$ the contribution of high latitude emission is small~\citep{hourigrb}.
-This condition is not fully satisfied by the cocoon, which by definition is only mildly relativistic.
-Nonetheless, even for a cocoon with a Lorentz factor $\Gamma_c \sim 2$ the value of $1/\Gamma^2_c \sim 1/4 \sim 1/2\Gamma_c$.
+This condition is not fully satisfied by the late outflow, which is expected to be only mildly relativistic.
+Nonetheless, even for an outflow with a Lorentz factor $\Gamma_c \sim 2$ the value of $1/\Gamma^2_c \sim 1/4 \sim 1/2\Gamma_c$.
 Considering other theoretical and observational uncertainties in the modelling of the data, this amount of error should be tolerable when the aim is order of magnitude estimation of physical quantities which characterize the outflow and material surrounding the BNS merger.

 Initial values of some parameters in Table \ref{tab:param} cannot be arbitrarily selected.
-For instant, the initial distance of the jet front from center when the presumed external shock begins must be consistent with the value of cocoon's $\beta$ and the time of first detection of electromagnetic signal from cocoon's external shock.
+For instant, the initial distance of the jet front from center when the presumed external shock begins must be consistent with the value of outflow's $\beta$ and the time of first detection of electromagnetic signal from outflow's external shock.
 For $\beta = 0.4~\text{and}~0.8$ corresponding to $\gamma' \approx 1.2~\text{and}~2.34$,\footnote{Because we assume that $\Gamma = 1$, i.e. the ISM/circumburst material is at rest with respect to a far observer at the same redshift, $\gamma'$ is the Lorentz factor of jet with respect to observer.
 Nonetheless, we keep $'$ for consistency of notation with Table \ref{tab:paramdef}.} the distance of the ejecta's front $r_0$ at the beginning of its collision with the ISM/surrounding material at $\lesssim 10$~days after merger must be $\approx 10^{16}~\text{cm and}~2 \times 10^{16}$~cm, respectively.